jerbaroo/monad-portal/README.md

 server, and a local developer over a terminal, are accessing the database via the Telescoper interface.
-A browser client is accessing the server via the Telescope interface, however the server is really just a proxy for the database, so the browser client in effect is accessing the database via the Telescope interface the same as the lcal developer.
+A browser client is accessing the server via the Telescope interface, however the server is really just a proxy for the database, this means client-code can access the database via the Telescope interface the same as the local developer.

 <p align="center">
   <img src="diagram/diagram.png" />
 </p>

 ## Is Telescope for me?
 Telescope is particularly well-suited for applications where events are pushed by the server e.g. notifications and dashboards.
 Telescope also handles forms and input-validation very well.
 On the flip-side, applications with heavy